omoinjm/docker-mgmt-svc/docs/AI_CONTEXT.md

 # 🤖 AI Context Guide for Docker Management Service Repository

-This document provides essential context and instructions for AI systems (like GitHub Copilot, Claude, ChatGPT, etc.) working with this repository.
+This document provides essential context and instructions for AI systems (like GitHub Copilot, Claude, ChatGPT, OPENCODE etc.) working with this repository.

 ---

 ## ⚠️ Maintenance Notice

 **THIS DOCUMENT MUST BE UPDATED whenever:**

 - ✅ New service categories are added
 - ✅ Existing categories are modified or renamed
 - ✅ Core services are added/removed from any category